sumanbaul/Stheer/README.md

 - Material Design team for design guidelines
 - Firebase team for backend services
 - Open source community for dependencies
+- Android development community for native integration support

 ---

 **Made with ❤️ using Flutter**

-*Version 2.1.0 - Enhanced Productivity Suite with Voice Commands, Widgets, and Smart Integrations*
+*Version 2.2.0 - Advanced Productivity Suite with Usage Analytics, App Blocking, and Enhanced UI*